RandallBalestriero/Sknet/sknet/docs/source/index.rst

       guarantee best performances s.a. stepwise or adaptive
     - trainer : a higher-level method assembling those independent blocks into a trainable pipeline, also containing the tensorflow session

-In each block, any user can augment the library with their own creation.

 User Guide